psyrgkan/psyrgkan/README.md

 # OP!
 Hey there!

 My name is Panos.
-I am an Applied Mathematics and Computer Science college Senior, aspiring Data Scientist.
+I am a recently graduated Applied Mathematics and Computer Science undergrad, aspiring Data Scientist, Machine Learning Engineer.
 Here is a short intro:

-👀 I’m interested in AI, ML and recently particularly Predictive Coding.
+👀 I’m interested in AI, ML and recently particularly Predictive Coding and Active Inference.
 I know Python, SQL, R and Java.
-Specifically familiar with pandas, numpy, sklearn.
-Have built ML models from scratch and worked Tensorflow.
+Specifically familiar with pytorch, tensorflow, pandas, numpy, sklearn.
 #### 📫 How to reach me:
 - Email: [`Click To Email Me!`](mailto:psyrganis@gmail.com) or copy **`psyrganis@gmail.com`**
 - Or Contact me in this discord server: [TMs Server!](https://discord.gg/5Sp4nuBz)